The Hitchhiker's Guide to Facebook Web Tracking with Invisible Pixels and Click IDs: : is Anyone Listening?

-\point{General Remarks} The total number of third-parties informed from the \fbc value, per case is: 1931 for real, 1920 for random, and 1920 for dummy \FBCLID.
-Therefore, we can first conclude that websites do not handle the type of \FBCLID differently, regardless if it has an actual \FBCLID or not.
-Instead, they seem to pass the ID to third-parties indiscriminately of the value it holds, its structure, \etc, as long as it is passed into a query parameter named ``fbclid''.
+We find the total number of third parties receiving the \FBCLID value, per case is: 1931 for real, 1920 for random, and 1920 for dummy \FBCLID.
+Thus, websites do not check \FBCLID values: they pass IDs to third parties indiscriminately of its value, its structure, \etc, as long as it is passed into a URL parameter named ``fbclid''.